Malaria: Immunity discoveries could help create a new vaccine

 “If we can understand how the system immune system regulates the symptomatic part of the disease, we can also begin to develop strategies to reduce symptoms while maintaining control of the disease,” explains Christopher Sundling.

-Researchers say these findings could lead to the development of malaria vaccines that target malaria parasites in the blood, making them potentially superior to the existing vaccine.
+Researchers say these findings might lead to the development of malaria vaccines that target malaria parasites in the blood, making them potentially superior to the existing vaccine.
 Results from a pilot deployment of the existing vaccine showed a 30% reduction in severe malaria.

 “Once the parasite enters the bloodstream and causes symptoms, the pathogen is at a different stage where the vaccine doesn’t work… This is a weak point of the current vaccine,” adds Christopher Suining.